Factor and Idiosyncratic VAR Volatility Matrix Models for Heavy-Tailed High-Frequency Financial Observations

-They do not model the idiosyncratic volatility and assume that the idiosyncratic volatility process is martingale.
-However, several empirical studies indicate that the idiosyncratic volatility also has a dynamic structure, and it comprises a large proportion of the total volatility \citep{barigozzi2016generalized, connor2006common, herskovic2016common}.
-Thus, modeling the idiosyncratic volatility as well as the factor volatility is important to explain volatility dynamics.
-On the other hand, since the dimension of the idiosyncratic volatility is large, when it comes to modeling the factor and idiosyncratic volatilities, it is inevitable to run into the curse of dimensionality.
-To solve the curse of dimensionality, we often assume the sparsity of model parameters and employ high-dimensional estimation procedures, such as LASSO \citep{tibshirani1996regression} and SCAD \citep{fan2001variable}, which are usually developed under a sub-Gaussian tail condition.
-However, we often observe that the financial market exhibits heavy tails \citep{cont2001empirical, mao2018stochastic}.
-Thus, the high-dimensional estimation procedure developed under the sub-Gaussian tail condition is neither effective nor efficient.
-These facts lead to the demands of developing a diffusion process for both factor and idiosyncratic volatilities with heavy-tailed observations.
+See also \citet{hetland2023dynamic} for the low-dimensional low-frequency setting and \citet{kim2022unified, kim2023factor} for the high-dimensional high-frequency setting.
+We note that when employing the approximate factor model structure, the existing literature does not model the idiosyncratic volatility and assumes that the idiosyncratic volatility process is martingale.